Last updated on February 13th, 2026.

 - Always add the coloring or extract to the cream and not the chocolate.

-Always give it time to cool; it will set and thicken as the temperature goes down.
+- Ganache is too thin: Always give it time to cool; it will set and thicken as the temperature goes down.
 If still thin, mix in some more melted chocolate.
+Pour in more warm cream if too thick.

 Ingredients